-He kept on doing that until evening and finally ended up with no water in sight.
-Frustrated and discouraged, he went back home and narrated the story to his wife.
+He kept on looking for the right spot until evening and finally ended up with no water in sight.
+Frustrated and discouraged, he went back home and narrated the incident to his wife.

 She thought for a moment, smiled, but didn’t say anything.

 Next morning, the wife went out, sifted through several spots and chose one that she thought was “right.”

 She started digging.
 Fifteen minutes, thirty minutes, one hour – the clock was ticking, and she was digging with all her might.
 The husband was curious.

 The sun, birds, and the trees around were surprised at her determination.
 She kept digging and had water by the sunset.
 She was happy, and her husband was delightfully surprised.
 “How did you do that?”, he asked.